MILITARY & THE MPD

 At the Meridian Police Department, we appreciate those who have served in the United States military.
 Many of our team members are former servicemen and women of the Armed Forces, and some still continue to serve in the Military Reserves.
 Read the stories below for the opportunity to meet some of our prior servicemen as they share their experience transitioning from the Military to a career in Law Enforcement.

-SERGEANT ERIC STROLBERG
+LIEUTENANT ERIC STROLBERG

 United States Coast Guard